Wayne Taylor obliterates Rolex 24 field without his sons - WHIZ News

 New regulations reached for 2022 earlier this weekend would make IMSA’s prototype class eligible for the 24 Hours of Le Mans, another race Busch could potentially elbow into in the future.

-Toyota Racing Development President David Wilson said the manufacturer has no present plans to move up in class with Lexus or enter prototypes with Toyota.
+Toyota Racing Development President David Wilson said the manufacturer has no current plans to move up in class with Lexus or enter prototypes with Toyota.

 “We are very happy racing in the GTD Series and we intend to continue as we still have races and championships to win,” Wilson said.
 “We would not rule it out in the future, but at the present time we have no plans to participate.”